SolboxOSS/rcloneview-support/howto/FAQ/set-external-ssd-as-destination-macos.md

 - Make sure the SSD is mounted in Finder (unplug/replug if needed).
 - Reopen `/Volumes` in the path bar and wait a few seconds for the drive list to populate.
 - Still not visible?
 Restart RcloneView, then try `/Volumes` again.
-If it keeps failing, report it on the RcloneView forum with your drive model.
+If it keeps failing, report it on the [RcloneView forum](https://forum.rcloneview.com).

 ---